Argentina beat Dutch in shootout to set up Germany final

 "They are all phenomenons, what a match they played.

 "What madness.
 We are in the final.
-Let's enyoy it, it is just a little step more."
+Let's enyoy it, it is just a litle step more."

 Brazil may have won the World Cup more than any other country, but the one they wanted most of all will now be played between two of their greatest rivals.